cfosprof/reading-notes/201/class-02.md

 ### 4. When using the `<abbr>` element, what attribute must be added to provide the full expansion of the term?

+When using the abbreviation element you should include the title for the expanded form of the abbreviated term. it looks like `<abbr title="World Wide Web">WWW>` ends up looking like <abbr title="World Wide Web"

 ## CSS

 ### 1. What are ways we can apply CSS to our HTML?